 Experience Glacier National Park’s pristine forests, rugged mountains, thundering waterfalls, and spectacular lakes from the comfort of a local lodge.
 Our guides will help you explore some of Glacier’s most spectacular trails.
 Raft the Middle Fork of the Flathead River, swim in Lake McDonald from a pristine beach, and sample huckleberry flavored treats.
-We’ll travel along the famous Going-to-the-Sun Highway, stopping to take in the scenic vistas.
+We’ll travel along the famous Going-to-the-Sun Road, stopping to take in the scenic vistas.
 Learn more about the history, wildlife, and ecosystems of the Northern Rockies and Glacier National Park with informative, ranger-led talks.
 Spend the evenings relaxing in the lodge, reveling in your daily adventures over dinner and a glass of wine.

-DAY 3: Spend the day at Logan Pass, the 6,646 foot backbone of Glacier National Park.
+Spend the day at Logan Pass, the 6,646 foot backbone of Glacier National Park.
 Whether it's the short but stunning walk to Hidden Lake or a trek along the Garden Wall, hiking opportunities and beautiful vistas abound!

-DAY 4: Enjoy a short hike through a recent burn area, admire the vistas of Lake McDonald at lunch, then head to the Middle Fork of the Flathead for a rafting adventure.
+Enjoy a short hike through a recent burn area, admire the vistas of Lake McDonald at lunch, then head to the Middle Fork of the Flathead for a rafting adventure.
 You'll enjoy the scenery and thrill of whitewater rapids like "bone crusher" and the "can opener."
 We're convinced these names are given to keep rafters alert and ready for the big wave.
 Return to the lodge for a great barbeque.

-DAY 5: Get an early start and head toward the open and expansive eastern part of Glacier National Park in St. Mary Valley.
+Get an early start and head toward the open and expansive eastern part of Glacier National Park in St. Mary Valley.
 Hike to the St. Mary and Virginia waterfalls for a picnic lunch and then explore along the pebble shores of St. Mary Lake for exquisite views of the surrounding mountains.
 Watch for wildlife along your hikes - marmots, pikas, and bears all make their homes here.
 Travel up the Going-to-the-Sun road for a hike before returning for a final dinner at a beautiful lodge.

-DAY 6: Enjoy a final breakfast before our departure.
+Enjoy a final breakfast before our departure.
 If time allows, participate in one last hike near Lake McDonald or stop by the Visitors Center to pick up a souvenir.

-What To Expect
+What to Expect

 TERRAIN/ROUTE CHOICES: Glacier National Park offers a wide range of hiking route options from very easy to difficult.
 Come prepared for easy to moderately difficult day hikes, which will involve distances between 1 and 5 miles.